 Finally, impediments to migration, both into and out of the neighborhood, might affect the rate and manner in which neighborhood economic status evolves.
-To this end, place-based public housing programs that target low-income families tend to deter upward movement of low-income neighborhoods, while accelerating downward movement of higher-income neighborhoods.
-In addition, higher homeownership rates appear to entrench the status quo for middle-income neighborhoods.
+To this end, place-based public housing programs that target lowincome families tend to deter upward movement of low-income neighborhoods, while accelerating downward movement of higher-income neighborhoods.
+In addition, higher homeownership rates appear to entrench the status quo for middle-income neighborhoods-reducing the tendency for the neighborhood either to rise or fall.
 This may reflect the tendency of homeownership to be associated with local zoning ordinances or the fact that homeowners tend to be less mobile than renters.